 The problem with the latter statement is not a technological one, but one of sentiment.
 For a lot of users who are understandably leery of businesses sharing and storing their data, this puts your business at a disadvantage against competitors who are more privacy-focused.

-To improve teams’ solutions to this problem, CockroachDB Enterprise offers a geo-partitioning feature, which lets you control the physical layout of your table’s ranges (also known as shards or partitions) using row values from the table.
+To improve teams’ solutions to this problem, CockroachDB Self-Hosted offers a geo-partitioning feature, which lets you control the physical layout of your table’s ranges (also known as shards or partitions) using row values from the table.
 For instance, if you had a user base that spanned the EU and the US, you could simply create two partitions based on your user’s table country column.

 This has two substantial benefits: You can confidently tell users that primary copies of their data are stored in the EU, which gives you a competitive advantage over those who store their users’ data outside the EU.
 By keeping data close to the user to which it belongs, you’re able to provide users low latency responses.